How Inflation Changes Culture

 Has any political propaganda on this topic ever been this ineffective?
 It’s truly a joke.

-The producer price index that came out recently paints a clearer picture.
+The producer price index that came out this morning paints a clearer picture.
 It’s grim.
 It reveals no softening at all.
 In fact, it shows that there are plenty of price increases in the waiting.
-Here is the index by commodities from 2013 to the present.
+Here is the index by commodities 2013 to the present.

 Remember how last year many people finally came to the conclusion that we had to learn to live with COVID?
 That was a smart choice because there was no way that the China-style suppression method could work.